Permanent Water Saving Rules are common sense rules that encourage the efficient use of water to avoid wasting this precious resource.

 Offences and penalties apply for breaches of water restrictions and Permanent Water Saving Rules.

-If you do not comply with current water restrictions or Permanent Water Saving Rules, authorised Water Officers from Western Water can:
+If you do not comply with current water restrictions or Permanent Water Saving Rules, authorised Water Officers from Greater Western Water can:

 - give you an official warning